HowardChengUleth/RMRC2015-public/README.md

 This repository contains the problems, test data, and sample solutions for the 2015 Rocky Mountain Regional Contest.
+The data is organized according to the Kattis problem package format.

 The authors of the solutions are:

 - Darko Aleksic
 - Per Austrin